-\Note that pre-65 the factor represents the amount to increase from the ages noted to the next age.
-However post-65, the factor represents the adjustment to get to the ages noted up to age in the range.
-That is, 2.5% is used to age from 54 to 55, but 1.5% is used to age from 83 to 84.
+Note that the pre-65 factor represents the percentage increase from the ages noted to the next age.
+However, the post-65 factor represents the percentage decrease from the ages noted to the prior age.
+That is, 2.5% is used to adjust from 54 to 55, but 1.5% is used to adjust from age 84 back to age 83.

-29. Retired Member Currently contributions are required for TRS members who are under age 60 and have less than 25 years of service.
+29. Retired Member Contributions for Medical Benefits Currently contributions are required for TRS members who are under age 60 and have less than 25 years of service.
 Eligible Tier 1 members are exempt from contribution requirements.
-Annual FY17 contributions based on monthly rates shown below for calendar 2016 and 2017 are assumed based on the coverage category for current retirees.
+Annual FY18 contributions based on monthly rates shown below for calendar 2017 and 2018 are assumed based on the coverage category for current retirees.
 The composite rate shown is used for current active and inactive members in Tier 2 who are assumed to retire prior to age 60 with less than 25 years of service and who are not disabled.
-For dependent children, we value 1/3 of the annual retiree contribution to estimate the per child rate based upon the assumed number of children in rates where children are covered.
+For dependent children, we value 1/3 of the annual retiree contribution to estimate the per child rate based upon the assumed number of children in rates where children are covered:

-Calend Calendar 2016
+Calend Calendar 2017

-Coverage category Annual contribution Monthly contribution Monthly contribution
+Coverage category - Annual contribution Monthly contribution Monthly contribution

 Retiree only \$ 9,324 777 777

 Retiree and spouse 18,648 1,554 1,554

 Retiree and child(ren) 13,164 1,097 1,097

 Retiree and family 22,500 1,875 1,875

 Composite 13,848 1,154 1,154

-30. Trend Rate for Retired Member Medical Contributions The table below shows the rate used to project the retired member medical contributions from the shown fiscal year to the next fiscal year.
-For example, 6.2% is applied to the FY17 retired member medical contributions to get the FY18 retired member medical contributions.
+30. Trend Rate for Retired Member Medical Contribution

+The table below shows the rate used to project the retired member medical contributions from the shown fiscal year to the next fiscal year.
+For example, 8.0% is applied to the FY18 retired member medical contributions to get the FY19 retired member medical contributions.